dustinpfister/blog_posts/_posts/threejs-data-texture.md

 layout: post
 categories: three.js
 id: 978
-updated: 2023-03-30 07:15:59
+updated: 2023-03-30 07:26:50
-version: 1.35
+version: 1.36
 ---

-[Data textures](https://threejs.org/docs/#api/en/textures/DataTexture) are a way to go about creating textures in threejs than can then be used for one of the various map options for materials.
-When it comes to using data textures as a way to create textures with javaScrript code in threejs I just need to know how to produce the texture that I want in terms of a [Unit8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) with a set of four values, one for each color channel and a single alpha transparency channel.
+[Data textures](https://threejs.org/docs/#api/en/textures/DataTexture) are a way to go about creating textures in threejs that can then be used for one of the various map options for materials.
+When it comes to using data textures as a way to add textures with javaScrript code in I just need to know how to produce the texture that I want in terms of a [Unit8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) with a set of four values, one for each color channel and a single alpha transparency channel.
 That is that I need to create an array with integer values between and including the range of 0 to 255 for red, green, blue and alpha for each pixel.
 Once I have that I can just pass that array, along with a width and height value to the THREE.DataTexture constructor function and the returned result will be a texture that I can then use for the various maps of a material such as the standard material that in turn can be used with a geometry to skin a mesh object.

-There is then maybe also a bit more to write about with data textures when it comes to how to go about updating them, after that I think that I will end up started to branch off into other closely related subjects.
+So I will want to work out a few demos that have to do with just creating data texture to begin with.
+There is also a bit more to write about with data textures when it comes to how to go about updating them.

 <!-- more -->